louigigr/AbuseIP-db-scanner/README.md

 > Optional: To save to a file you can apend > {filename} after the command e.g ``` abuseipdb -f alert.log > ThreatReport.txt ```

-- Specify the number of days you wish to search and display alerts for.
+- Specify the number of days you wish to search and display alerts for by using the -d or --days switch. e.g. ``` abuseipdb -f myip.txt -d 60 ```

   - Accepted range is 1 to 365
+  - If no switch is specified the script uses a default value of _30_
   - Contains a really simple failsafe so the script won't break, really helps with the binary version
 - To get help type abuseipdb -h